whataboutyou-ai/eunomia/docs/get_started/user_guide/run_server.md

 | `ENGINE_SQL_DATABASE_URL` | Path to the policy database file | `sqlite:///.db/engine_db.sqlite`                                         |
 | `FETCHERS`                | Dictionary of fetchers to use    | `{"internal": {"sql_database_url": "sqlite:///.db/internal_db.sqlite"}}` |

-All parameters have default values, you can override any of them by setting the environment variable in the **`.env`** file.
+All parameters have default values, you can override any of them by setting environment variables, e.g., using a **`.env`** file.

 The _internal_ fetcher is provided by default to register and fetch metadata from a database.

-### Running the Server
+## Running the Server

+### Run Locally

-You can start the Eunomia server by executing the command:
+If you have installed the `eunomia-ai` package, you can start the Eunomia server by executing the command in your terminal:

 ```bash
 eunomia server